Chelyabinsk meteor: Injuries and damage

 The blast created by the meteor's air burst produced extensive ground damage throughout an irregular elliptical area around a hundred kilometres wide, and a few tens of kilometres long, with the secondary effects of the blast being the main cause of the considerable number of injuries.
 Russian authorities stated that 1,491 people sought medical attention in Chelyabinsk Oblast within the first few days.
 Health officials reported 112 hospitalisations, including two in serious condition.
 A 52-year-old woman with a broken spine was flown to Moscow for treatment.
-Most of the injuries were caused by the secondary blast effects of shattered, falling or blown-in glass.
+Most of the injuries were caused by the secondary blast effects of glass which shattered and fell inward.
 The intense light from the meteor, momentarily brighter than the Sun, also produced injuries, resulting in more than 180 cases of eye pain, and 70 people subsequently reported temporary flash blindness.
 Twenty people reported ultraviolet burns similar to sunburn, possibly intensified by the presence of snow on the ground.
 Vladimir Petrov, when meeting with scientists to assess the damage, reported that he sustained so much sunburn from the meteor that the skin flaked only days later.

 A fourth-grade teacher in Chelyabinsk, Yulia Karbysheva, was hailed as a hero after saving 44 children from imploding window glass cuts.
-Despite not knowing the origin of the intense flash of light, Karbysheva thought it prudent to take precautionary measures by ordering her students to stay away from the room's windows and to perform a duck and cover maneuver and then to leave the building.
+Despite not knowing the origin of the intense flash of light, Karbysheva thought it prudent to take precautionary measures by ordering her students to stay away from the room's windows and to perform a duck and cover manoeuvre and then to leave the building.
 Karbysheva, who remained standing, was seriously lacerated when the blast arrived and window glass severed a tendon in one of her arms and left thigh; none of her students, whom she ordered to hide under their desks, suffered cuts.
 The teacher was taken to a hospital which received 112 people that day.
 The majority of the patients were suffering from cuts.

 After the air blast, car alarms went off and mobile phone networks were overloaded with calls.
 Office buildings in Chelyabinsk were evacuated.
 Classes for all Chelyabinsk schools were cancelled, mainly due to broken windows.
 At least 20 children were injured when the windows of a school and kindergarten were blown in at 09:22.
 After the event, government officials in Chelyabinsk asked parents to take their children home from schools.

 Approximately 600 m2 of a roof at a zinc factory collapsed during the incident.
 Residents in Chelyabinsk whose windows were smashed quickly sought to cover the openings with anything available, to protect themselves against temperatures of -15 °C. Approximately 100,000 home-owners were affected, according to Chelyabinsk Oblast Governor Mikhail Yurevich.
 He also said that preserving the water pipes of the city's district heating was the primary goal of the authorities as they scrambled to contain further post-explosion damage.